ChainSafe/game-docs-v2/docs/v2.6/19_abi-to-csharp-converter.md

 ![Contract ABI TO C# converter](assets/abi-csharp-contract/abi-csharp-filled.png)

-If the data you provided is correct, you can click on Generate.
+If the data you provided is correct, you can click on Convert.
 After a few seconds, and once Unity reloads the domain, you should see a newly created C# class inside of your project.

 Now, to actually interact with both the events and methods from the contract, the only remaining information needed is the contract address.